KDE/releaseme/README.md

 - Make sure you provide the finger print via a trusted source (i.e. HTTPs, not unsigned mails etc.)

+## CI State

+Releaseme automatically checks build.kde.org for relevant jobs and complains if one of them doesn't have a stable build (i.e. a green one) as most recent build.
+You can lower the required quality by exporting `RELEASEME_CI_CHECK=success` (i.e. yellow).
+You really should not ever release your software if the CI jobs aren't building at all.
+You are flying blind at that point.

 ## Translations

 Releaseme automatically tries to grab translations and documentation translation